JanSzafran/GithubUserSearch/README.md

-**This is a simple example of me trying to figure out the Fetch API in vanilla JS**
+**This is a simple example of me trying to figure out the Fetch API with vanilla JS**

 <h1>LIVE</h1>